Bh3os/UR3_Hybrid_System/README.md

 ---

-**🚀 This hybrid architecture provides optimal performance by leveraging your RTX A6000 GPU on the host while maintaining full ROS/Webots compatibility in the VM!**
+**This hybrid architecture provides optimal performance by leveraging your RTX A6000 GPU on the host while maintaining full ROS/Webots compatibility in the VM!**